top of page

 Warranty Voidance

 Homeowners receive two warranties on a roof system: the manufacturer’s material warranty and the contractor’s workmanship warranty.
 Improper installation is the leading cause of denied manufacturer warranty claims (Ridgeline Roofing, n.d.).
 Only certified contractors can offer upgraded or extended warranties, and unlicensed contractors automatically disqualify the homeowner from those protections (Affordable Roofing Systems, 2022).
+A roof installed incorrectly may fail years or decades prematurely, forcing a full replacement at the homeowner’s expense.

 Negative Return on Investment

-Choosing the cheapest contractor produces a guaranteed negative return.
-If a roof installed today must be replaced in 10 years, not 25 years, because of improper installation, the homeowner has effectively paid for two roofs while receiving the lifespan of one (Roof Crafters, n.d.).
+Choosing the cheapest contractor guarantees a negative return.
+If a roof installed today must be replaced in 10 years instead of 25 years due to improper installation, the homeowner has effectively paid for two roofs while receiving the lifespan of one (Roof Crafters, n.d.).
+“This is not savings—it is financial loss.”

 Insurance Protects You and Them